The New England Journal of Medicine January 09, 2020

 Multicenter, South Korea

-Population Asymptomatic patients aged 20-80 with very severe aortic stenosis (aortic valve area ≤0.75 cm2 and either peak jet velocity ≥4.5 m/s or mean gradient ≥50 mm Hg).
+Population Asymptomatic patients (age 20-80 years) with very severe aortic stenosis (defined as an aortic-valve area ≤0.75 cm² and either an aortic jet velocity ≥4.5 m/s or a mean transaortic gradient ≥50 mm Hg).

-Intervention Early surgical aortic valve replacement (within 2 months of randomization).
+Intervention Early surgical aortic-valve replacement (surgery performed within 2 months of randomization).

-Outcome Composite of operative mortality or death from cardiovascular causes during the follow-up period.
+Outcome A composite of operative mortality (death during or within 30 days after surgery) or death from cardiovascular causes during the entire follow-up period.

 Study Limitations